 Each item is given a replacement value as listed on our quotations.
 This is the maximum amount that would be charged if an item was lost or damaged beyond repair and should be used for insurance purposes.

 Our weekly hire charges are calculated as follows:

 Week 1 10% of the item replacement value

 Week 2 5% of the item replacement value

 Week 3 onwards 2.5% of the item replacement valueHow do I make payment?

-Payment can be made via card over the phone; we accept all major credit and debit cards including Visa, Mastercard and American Express.
-You will need to quote your contract number when you call.
-We can email a receipt to you should you need.
+Payment can also be made via card over the phone, you will need to quote your contract number when you call and we can email a receipt to you should you need.

-Payment can also be made via bank transfer.
+Alternatively, payment can be made via bank transfer.
 We will require a remittance to be sent via email as proof of payment.
 Please let your Sales Advisor know if you need a copy of our bank details or a pro forma invoice.